 Workshop – Introduction to Laser Cutting and Engraving

-Learn how to Prototype with precision machinery!
+Learn how to Prototype with precision machinery by using laser cutting!

 About this event

 In this three-hour workshop you will learn how to use a laser cutter.
-This technology allows you to prototype with different types of materials by cutting and engraving.
-By the end of the session, you will have gone through the whole production process of a laser cut piece: from preparing your data, to cutting and engraving an object, and you will be able to work independently with the laser cutters.
+This technology allows you to prototype with different types of materials by laser cutting and engraving.
+By the end of the session, you will have gone through the whole production process of a laser cut piece: from preparing your data, to laser cutting and engraving an object, and you will be able to work independently with the laser cutters.

 During the workshop you will learn how to: